 Women who struggle with incontinence reported additional loads of laundry and dry-cleaning each week.
 And for those with both SUI and urge urinary incontinence, costs were 80% higher for mixed incontinence compared with only SUI.
 Most women were unaware of how the increasing cost of incontinence was affecting their quality of life.

 Patients were also asked about the willingness to pay for improving their incontinence care.
 They were given a scenario: if they were to be offered a new treatment that would reduce the number of leaks by 25%, how much would they be willing to pay?
 Women were willing to pay an average of $31 per month for a 25% reduction, $44 month for 50% reduction, and $118 per month for complete resolution.
-As expected, willingness to pay more increased with higher expectancy for improvement.
+As expected, women were willing to pay more if there was a higher expectancy for improvement.

 While $750 is spent out of pocket annually just on the management of symptoms, women were willing to spend about $1,400 annually for a complete cure.
-This is approximately 1% of their annual income for treatment of their incontinence.
-This is comparable to average out of pocket spending on prescription drugs.
-Economic costs for incontinence overall are over $20 billion in the US per year, with about 63% on resources for incontinence care.
+That’s about 1% of their annual income just to manage the symptoms of incontinence, not even heal it.
+This spending is similar to what women spend on prescription drugs each year.